MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/configure-endpoints-non-windows-windows-defender-advanced-threat-protection.md

 Windows Defender Security Center provides a centralized security operations experience for Windows as well as non-Windows platforms.
 You'll be able to see alerts from various supported operating systems (OS) in Windows Defender Security Center and better protect your organization's network.
 This experience leverages on a third-party security products’ sensor data.

-### Supported non-Windows endpoints
+### Supported third-party solutions
-Windows Defender Security Center supports the following non-Windows endpoints:
+Windows Defender ATP supports the following third-party solutions:

+- Bitdefender [ANY REQUIRED VERSION?]
 -   Mac OS (DAN, ARE THERE SPECIFIC VERSIONS THAT WE SUPPORT?)
 -   Linux  (DAN, ARE THERE SPECIFIC VERSIONS THAT WE SUPPORT?)

-### Pre-requisites
-The endpoints need to be running Bitdefender [ANY REQUIRED VERSION?]

 ## Onboard non-Windows endpoints